v4r-tuwien/grasping_pipeline/docs/source/startup.rst

 ******************************
 Starting the grasping pipeline
 ******************************
-If you set up the grasping pipeline according to the installation instructions, you shoult be able to start the grasping pipeline by running the following command in the terminal:
+If you set up the grasping pipeline according to the installation instructions, you should be able to start the grasping pipeline tmux session by running the following command in the terminal:

 .. code-block:: console